KathiraveluLab/robin/README.md

 ./Robin

 ### View the logs
-The logs are by default printed and stored to the log file, robin.log This file includes the access logs in NCSA Common log format.
+The logs are by default printed and stored to the log file, robin.log.
+This file includes the access logs in NCSA Common log format.

 To be able to bind port 80 to the proxy